Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 But things can get better.
 In fact, they can get much better, and the path to a brighter future lies in your self understanding, responsibility, and bravery.
 (Ever heard of a growth mindset?)

-That’s why I care so deeply about helping people build systems that align with how their unique brains actually work.
-When our mental wiring clashes with the demands of everyday life, the ripple effects can be far-reaching—impacting our relationships, our work, and the sense of ease we feel in our own homes.
+I know quite well that when our mental wiring clashes with the demands of everyday life, the ripple effects can be far-reaching—impacting our relationships, our work, and the sense of ease we feel in our own lives.

 Cultivating Self-Awareness